 1. Wood shake siding

 Many people choose cedar shakes or shingles.
-Shakes are not uniform and split over time to become even less uniform, which gives it a certain aesthetic appeal.
+Shakes are not uniform and split over time to become even less uniform, which gives them a certain aesthetic appeal.
 However, the original rich, warm hue that makes cedar shakes so popular also tends to discolor over time, with irregular streaking and grey and black patches.

 You’ll occasionally find clapboards and wood panels, and many of the same considerations apply